 The privacy lawsuit was originally filed back in 2018, and the location tracking lawsuit was filed in September 2022.
-In both cases, Facebook has settled and will pay customers a total of $762.5 million without admitting any wrongdoing.
+In both cases, Facebook has settled and will end up paying customers a grand total of $762.5 million without admitting any wrongdoing.
 (But there are even more Facebook settlements swirling around, too.)

 We’ve got all the info about these class-action settlements right here.

-Although proof isn’t required to get a settlement, if you qualify for either the data breach settlement or the location tracking settlement, you must file a claim to receive your payout.
+Although proof wasn’t required to get paid, if you qualified for the data breach settlement, you had to file a claim by Aug.
+25 to receive your payout.